openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 then the host cannot reliably support parallel node installation.

 ^^^^^^^^^^^^^^^
-Monitoring Host
+Monitoring host
 ^^^^^^^^^^^^^^^

-On Controller-0, you can monitor the installation progress by periodically running the system host-show command for the host.
+On controller-0, you can monitor the installation progress by periodically running the system host-show command for the host.
 Progress is shown in the install_state field.